python-trio/trio-amqp/docs/api.rst

    Coroutine, delete a exchange on the broker

    :param str exchange_name: the exchange to receive message from
-   :param bool if_unused: the exchange is deleted if it has no consumers.
-Raise if not.
+   :param bool if_unused: the exchange is only deleted if it has no consumers.
+                          Otherwise an error is raised.
    :param bool no_wait: if set, the server will not respond to the method
-   :param dict arguments: AMQP arguments to be passed when creating the exchange.
+   :param dict arguments: AMQP arguments to be passed when deleting the exchange.

 .. py:method:: Channel.exchange_bind(exchange_destination, exchange_source, routing_key, no_wait, arguments)

    Coroutine, binds two exchanges together

-   :param str exchange_destination: specifies the name of the destination exchange to bind
+   :param str exchange_destination: the name of the exchange to send messages to.
-   :param str exchange_source: specified the name of the source exchange to bind.
+   :param str exchange_source: the name of the exchange to receive messages from.
-   :param str exchange_destination: specifies the name of the destination exchange to bind
+   :param str routing_key: the key used to filter messages
    :param bool no_wait: if set, the server will not respond to the method
-   :param dict arguments: AMQP arguments to be passed when creating the exchange.
+   :param dict arguments: AMQP arguments to be passed when setting up the binding

 .. py:method:: Channel.exchange_unbind(exchange_destination, exchange_source, routing_key, no_wait, arguments)

     Coroutine, unbind an exchange from an exchange.

-   :param str exchange_destination: specifies the name of the destination exchange to bind
+   :param str exchange_destination: the name of the exchange to send messages to.
-   :param str exchange_source: specified the name of the source exchange to bind.
+   :param str exchange_source: the name of the exchange to receive messages from.
-   :param str exchange_destination: specifies the name of the destination exchange to bind
+   :param str routing_key: the key used to filter messages
    :param bool no_wait: if set, the server will not respond to the method
-   :param dict arguments: AMQP arguments to be passed when creating the exchange.
+   :param dict arguments: AMQP arguments to be passed when removing the exchange.